What is an ESOP?

-What companies should and shouldn’t use ESOPs
+Which companies should and shouldn’t use ESOPs

 Like any retirement plan, ESOPs aren’t a perfect fit for every company.
 When deciding whether to implement an ESOP at your business, consider these factors:

 - Value: If your company already has a high value, ESOPs can be extremely expensive.
-Highly-valued stock will cost more in an ESOP than stock with a lower market value.
+Highly valued stock will cost more in an ESOP than stock with a lower market value.

 - Exit strategy: If you want to sell your business for a profit, ESOPs can be a deterrent to potential buyers because they will have to buy out the trust.
-ESOPs are better for companies that don’t plan on being acquired as an exit strategy.
+ESOPs are usually better for companies that don’t plan on being acquired as an exit strategy.